truenas/documentation/content/Solutions/Optimizations/Networking.md

 After completing initial network configuration, you should obtain performance benchmarks and verify the configuration suits your use case.

-### Disk Testing with fio
+### Disk Testing

-While not strictly a networking concern, storage system disk benchmarking via fio (Flexible I/O tester) can help you evaluate if the system is optimally tuned for your intended use.
+While not strictly a networking concern, storage system disk benchmarking via [fio (Flexible I/O tester)](https://git.kernel.dk/cgit/fio/) can help you evaluate if the system is optimally tuned for your intended use.
 For instance, systems that deal primarily with large files, such as data backup or media storage, benefit from a larger block size, while systems dealing primarily with small files, like documents or logs, prefer a smaller block size.

 A basic, single fio job might be: